 Not just year one but over their lifetime?
 Their LTV?
 Not just the turnover figure, but what are they worth in terms of profitability?
 That’s the real measure.

-It’s amazing when you calculate the REAL lifetime value of a customer or client how it changes your focus within the business.
-You can then calculate what your prepared to spend in marketing to attract new customers through the front door.
+It’s amazing when you calculate the REAL lifetime value of a customer how it changes your focus.

-Client retention… or most importantly lack of it – is costing businesses millions in lost turnover and profits each year.
+Customer retention, or more often than not, the lack of it is costing businesses millions in lost turnover and profits each year.

 The market place is bigger than ever and as the market grows, so does the competition.